Shree Vasupujya Bhagwan: Life Stories of the Twelfth Tirthankara

 vasupujya swami

-Remaining unshaken, Vasupujya Bhagwan did not change His mind.
-He explained, “In which birth have I not married?
+Vasupujya Bhagwan said to His parents, “In which birth have I not married?
 In which birth have I not enjoyed all the pleasures?
-Which life-form have I not been to?
-Right from one-sensed creature to the five-sensed human form, I have taken birth multiple times.
-Infinite times, I became a human being; I was born, got married, had children!
-What did I achieve from all of this?
+Which life form have I not been to?
+Right from one-sensed creature to the five-sensed human form, I have taken birth infinite times!
+Infinite times, I was born; I got married, had children!
+What did I finally achieve from all of this?
 All this is in my memory.
-And more so, I have no pending karma of getting married; it is all over.
-Hence, my marriage is not destined to happen.
-Amongst the future Tirthankaras, Mallinath Bhagwan and Neminath Bhagwan too will not get married.”
+And more so, the other Tirthankaras had their karma (to get married) pending; I have no pending karma of getting married; it has completed.
+Hence, how can I marry?
+My marriage is not destined to happen.
+Also, amongst the future Tirthankaras, Mallinath Bhagwan and Neminath Bhagwan too will not get married.”

-Coming back to the story, the Lord finally took Diksha and attained Keval-Gnan in just one month.
-His ultimate goal was to get free from the cycle of birth and death and attain liberation.
+Vasupujya Swami did not agree to get married, and instead, took Diksha and in just one month, He attained Keval Gnan.
+His goal was to get free from the cycle of birth and death and attain liberation.

 Deshna on Religion

-After attaining Keval-Gnan, Lord Vasupujya started giving Deshna, listening to which lives of many got transformed.
-Once, He gave a beautiful Deshna on religion.
-When born as a human in a highly cultured family having very good parents who’ve given good moral values, one should be keen to attain religion.
+What is the meaning of dharma?
+In what form is the intent of dharma?
+When born as a human in a highly cultured family, having very good parents who have given good moral values, one should be keen to attain religion.

-The general belief is that religion means to do puja, aarti, counting beads and chanting the name of God, etc. One usually does these rituals for about an hour or so.
-But then, what about the remaining 23 hours?
-There is no awareness of what kind of karmas are bound during the rest of the day.
-Especially in the human form, religion holds a great significance.
-Whoever practices religion ought to be in constant inner peace all the time.
-Externally, (circumstances of) peace may or may not prevail, but inner peace is a natural outcome of true religion.
+The general belief is that religion means to do puja, aarti, counting prayer beads and chanting the name of God.
+However, what about the remaining time?
+We do not have any awareness of the kind of karmas we bind during the rest of the day.
+Especially in the human form, religion holds a great significance!
+Whoever is on the path of true religion experiences a constant peace, has inner peace all the time.
+Inner peace is a natural outcome of true religion.

-What is the definition of religion?
+What is the true definition of religion?
 That which brings result is religion.
 So, if it does not give result, then how can it be called religion?
-No matter how much religion we may practice or follow, if peace does not prevail inside and rather have worries, problems, conflicts and passions overwhelming us, then what is the outcome of all this?
-If the result is not prevalence of peace inside, then it cannot be called practicing religion.
-Thus, somewhere we are going wrong.
+No matter how much religion we may practice or follow, if peace does not prevail within but rather worries, problems, conflicts and passions are overwhelming us, then it cannot be said that we have practiced religion.
+So, somewhere we are going wrong.
 It is essential to find that mistake and come out of it.
-In a nutshell, the result should come if we are practicing religion.
+When practicing true religion, result must come.

 Tirthankaras have said that there are two types of religions: